akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 3. Does it offer a “psychological tool”?
 (Is it useful enough?)

 I offer these questions as a practical craft check for anyone who wants to use them in their own work.

+> *The greatest healing is rarely in grand gestures, but in the quiet work of ordinary days.
+The mended fence.
+The warm hearth.
+The patient word.
+That is where love lives.*

 ---